 9. Subject to certain circumstances, the Court may, of its own accord and at any time, order a party or non-party to produce a copy of any document that is in the person’s possession or control.(14)

-10. Under ROC 2021, the Court may order the parties to file and exchange affidavits of evidence-in-chief (“AEICs”) of all or some witnesses after the pleadings have been filed and served, but before any production of documents and
+10. Under ROC 2021, the Court may order the parties to file and exchange affidavits of evidence-in-chief (“AEICs”) of all or some witnesses after the pleadings have been filed and served, but before any exchange of documents

-before the Court considers the need for any application.(15)
+and before the Court considers the single application pending trial (“AB4D”).(15)

-11. The rationale for ordering AEICs before the production of documents includes, among other things:
+11. The rationale for ordering AB4D includes, among other things:

 (a) Avoiding the possibility that witnesses may adjust their evidence to match disclosed documents;

-(b) Crystallising the key issues, and streamlining the matters to be dealt with in the single application pending trial;
+(b) Crystallising the key issues, and streamlining the matters to be dealt with in the single application pending trial (“SAPT”); and

 (c) Reducing the scope of disclosure, and potentially obviating the need for expert evidence.

-12. With the above in mind, an order for AEICs before the production of documents is not confined only to exceptional circumstances.
-For example, an order for AEICs before the production of documents may be made for parties to put their factual
+12. With the above in mind, an order for AB4D will be the default and is not confined only to exceptional circumstances.
+For example, an order for AB4D may be made for parties to put in their factual evidence first with a view for the

-when ordering AEICs before any production of documents, may order the parties to:
+16. The Court, when ordering AB4D, may order the parties

 (a) File the AEICs of all or some of their witnesses; and